zcstarr/modelcontextprotocol/docs/specification/draft/basic/transports.md

 1. Every JSON-RPC message sent from the client **MUST** be a new HTTP POST request to the MCP endpoint.

-2. When the client sends a JSON-RPC _request_ message to the MCP endpoint via POST:
+2. When the client sends a JSON-RPC _request_ to the MCP endpoint via POST:

    - The client **MUST** include an `Accept` header, listing both `application/json` and `text/event-stream` as supported content types.